Mongolia and the World Bank

 The World Bank has funded educational efforts in Mongolia since 2006, focusing on improving educational resources in rural areas.

-Historical Overview

-Mongolia was under the rule of the Qing Dynasty until 1921.
-After that it came under the sphere of influence of the Soviet Union.
-Mongolia declared itself a People's Republic in 1924.
-Since then, the Soviet Union has had a significant influence on the policies of the Mongolian government, especially on economic policies.
+Background

-The Mongolian economy experienced significant growth because of a large inflow of assistance from the more developed regions of Eastern Europe and the Soviet Union.
-The capital and technological assistance from the Warsaw Pact led to rapid growth within its industries, with mining benefiting significantly.

-Furthermore, there were big developments in education and public health; the average life expectancy rose from 46.7 in 1960 to 63.57 in 1990.
+As the Mongolian People's Republic under the Soviet Union's sphere of influence, the Mongolian economy experienced significant growth because of a large inflow of assistance from the more developed regions of Eastern Europe and the Soviet Union.
+The capital and technological assistance from the Warsaw Pact led to rapid growth within its industries, with mining benefiting significantly, and there were big developments in education and public health.

-After the collapse of the Soviet Union in 1991, the country underwent large reforms.
-Mongolia became a unitary semi-presidential republic in 1992 and a new constitution was made.

 Educational Development- READ (2008)

 After Mongolia's transition to a free market economy in the early 1990s, it began to experience a decline in school enrollment, particularly in rural areas.
 The Mongolian government and the World Bank have been working together to improve the educational system in the country.
 One of these includes the [Rural Education and Development] (READ) Project, developed in 2006–2013.
 The READ project was intended to improve Mongolia's primary education system and was funded by $5 million from the IDA.

 One goal of the READ program is to provide children with better access to books.
 Prior to 2006, the supply of books in primary schools in Mongolia was scarce.
 To fix this, READ set up classroom libraries in all rural primary schools of Mongolia.
 As a result, the use and reading of books increased and the children's overall interest in books grew.

 Another part of the READ program was the training of teachers on the proper use of these books which would help to more efficiently integrate the curriculum.
 Classrooms now aim to have a more interactive set-up.
 This goes against the traditional set-up of having students sit in parallel rows facing the teacher at the front of the class.
 The desks are now being positioned so that the students will face each other, and classes are being taught in a way that encourages interaction and the sharing of ideas.

 As of 2013, the READ program has accomplished the following: